 Not all hotel points are created equal.
 The cents-per-point value varies dramatically across programs, and understanding this number is essential to evaluating whether loyalty is actually saving you money.

-Industry valuations from The Points Guy, a widely cited source for loyalty program analysis, estimate World of Hyatt points at approximately 2.0 cents per point, Marriott Bonvoy points at roughly 0.8 cents per point, and Hilton Honors points at about 0.5 cents per point.[4]
+Industry valuations from The Points Guy estimate World of Hyatt points at approximately 2.0 cents per point, Marriott Bonvoy points at roughly 0.8 cents per point, and Hilton Honors points at about 0.5 cents per point, based on the monthly valuations published in 2025.[4]
 These are averages based on typical redemption patterns, and individual redemptions can be worth significantly more or less depending on the property and dates.

 A NerdWallet analysis found that point value varies not just between programs but between redemption categories within the same program.[5]
 Off-peak stays at mid-range properties deliver the best cents-per-point value, while aspirational luxury redemptions during peak season often deliver surprisingly poor value because point costs are inflated beyond the cash rate equivalent.